ksemkav/obsidian-segerlab-plugin/README.md

 # Segerlab Plugin for Obsidian

+[Segerlab](https://segerlab.ru) — a notebook for ceramists	and potters who make their own glazes.

-A plugin that brings calculation views from Segerlab into your Obsidian notes.
+This plugin brings calculators views from Segerlab app into your Obsidian notes.

 ## Features